ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_communication_SOP.md

 >
 > Congratulations on your HCA manuscript!
 We are looking forward to hearing more about your project, and will add your publication to our project catalogue (https://www.ebi.ac.uk/humancellatlas/project-catalogue/) as a HCA publication once a preprint or publication is available.
 >
-> Do you have any time-sensitive requirements on archiving, or have you already archived your data in a specific database?
+> If you would like your data to be added to the HCA DCP Data Portal, please contact us and we can start the submission process.
 >
 > Warm regards,
 > [wrangler name]